schmynth/syncer/README.md

 ## Usage

-Command:    Explanation:
+Commands:

 `add`         Add a directory to directories file.

-`rm`          Removes a directory from the directories file. read        Read a directories file. sync -a     Sync all directories specified in directories file. help        Show this help message.
+`rm`          Removes a directory from the directories file.

+`read`        Read a directories file.

+`sync -a`     Sync all directories specified in directories file.

+`help`        Show help message with info about usage.

 > [!WARNING]